PRATAP-KUMAR/control-blur-effect-on-lockscreen/README.md

 Please note that any changes to the `stylesheet.css` file will reflect only after a gnome-shell restart.

+Sometimes, turning off and on the extension will do the trick.
+You may try this first.

 To restart gnome-shell,
 If you are on `xorg` - Use Alt+F2 r enter method.
 on `wayland` you need to logout and login.